programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 Finally, the RETURN statement returns the variables for us to further manipulate.
 For example, we might decide to add another attribute to the company.
-Here we add a URL attribute to the company object that contains a museum's entry about the company.
+Here we add a URL attribute to the company object that contains the company's current web site.

 ```
 SET c.url = "https://economical.com";